Evidence for a Damped Millisecond Quasi-Periodic Structure in a Fast Radio Burst: Theoretical interpretation and parameter estimates

-Although the inferred magnetic field strength from the observed QPO frequency is only \(B \sim 10^{12}\,\mathrm{G}\), this is significantly lower than the canonical values of \(10^{14-15}\,\mathrm{G}\) typically associated with magnetars.
-This apparent discrepancy can be reconciled if one considers that the dipolar field inferred from spin-down is not the sole reservoir of magnetic energy.
-Strong internal toroidal components and twisted magnetospheres may store far more energy than indicated by the surface dipole alone.
-Recent theoretical work has suggested that intermediate-field magnetars (\(B \sim 10^{12-13}\,\mathrm{G}\)) are still capable of powering energetic bursts through processes such as magnetospheric reconnection, Alfvén–fast mode conversion, or magneto-elastic oscillations in the stellar crust \cite{wadiasingh2020frb,wang2023intermediate}.
+The resulting field estimate, \(B\sim10^{12}~{\rm G}\), is lower than the canonical dipole fields of many Galactic magnetars (\(10^{14}\)--\(10^{15}~{\rm G}\)).
+However, this value should be interpreted as a model-dependent local or effective field associated with the assumed oscillating region, rather than as a direct measurement of the global dipole field.
+Some magnetar candidates, such as SGR~0418+5729, have inferred dipole fields as low as \(\sim8\times10^{12}~{\rm G}\) while still displaying magnetar-like activity \cite{rea2010low}.
+Moreover, the dipole field inferred from spin-down is not necessarily the sole reservoir of magnetic energy; strong internal toroidal components and twisted magnetospheres may store substantially more energy than indicated by the external dipole alone.
+Recent theoretical work has suggested that intermediate-field magnetars (\(B\sim10^{12-13}~{\rm G}\)) may still power energetic bursts through processes such as magnetospheric reconnection, Alfvén--fast-mode conversion, or magneto-elastic oscillations in the stellar crust \cite{wadiasingh2020frb,wang2023intermediate}.
 In such scenarios, quasi-periodic pulse trains could arise naturally from oscillatory modes or reconnection-driven plasmoid shedding, while the observed exponential damping reflects dissipation of these transient modes.
 Thus, even if the surface dipole field of FRB 20190122C is relatively modest, the event remains consistent with a magnetar origin where the key driver is internal magnetic structure and magnetospheric dynamics, rather than the dipole strength alone.

-On the other hand, this magnetic field estimate is sensitive to assumptions regarding the emission region scale (\(L\)) and local plasma density (\(\rho\)).
-If the emission arises in a more compact structure or denser plasma, the inferred field could increase by an order of magnitude.
-Furthermore, if the observed QPO corresponds to a higher-order Alfvén mode, the true fundamental frequency would be lower, implying a correspondingly stronger magnetic field.
-Taken together, the inferred parameters remain broadly consistent with Alfvénic oscillations in a strongly magnetized neutron star magnetosphere, supporting the hypothesis that FRB~20190122C originates from magnetospheric activity in a compact object with magnetar-like properties.
+This magnetic-field estimate is sensitive to the assumed oscillation scale \(L\) and local plasma density \(\rho\), since \(B\propto L\rho^{1/2}\).
+A denser plasma or a larger effective oscillation scale would increase the inferred field, whereas a more compact oscillation region would reduce it.
+Furthermore, if the observed spacing corresponds to a higher-order mode rather than the fundamental, the inferred field strength would change by the corresponding mode factor.
+The field estimate should therefore be regarded only as an order-of-magnitude indication rather than a direct measurement of the global dipole field.
+Taken together, the inferred parameters remain broadly consistent with Alfvénic disturbances in a strongly magnetized neutron-star magnetosphere, and therefore support a magnetar-like interpretation as one plausible scenario for FRB~20190122C.